beeleza/beeleza/README.md

 # 👋 Hi, I'm Higor Beleza!

-### 💻 Java Developer
+### 💻 Fullstack Developer

-Passionate about clean code, scalable architectures, and solving real-world problems with Java.
-I have experience with Spring Boot, REST APIs, and microservices.
-Always learning and improving my skills to build efficient and maintainable software solutions.
+Passionate about building scalable applications, clean code, and creating impactful solutions.
+I specialize in backend development with Java and Spring Boot and nodejs, but I also enjoy working on the frontend using React.
+Always learning and improving my skills to craft efficient and maintainable software.

 🚀 Tech Stack: